jboynyc/textnets/paper.md

 with a clear community structure, it can also output lists of nodes grouped by cluster as identified by a community detection algorithm.
 This can help identify latent themes in the texts [@Gerlach2018].

+![Network of U.S. Senators and words used in their official statements following the acquittal vote in the Senate impeachment trial in February 2020 [source: @Boy2020].\label{fig:senate}](impeachment-statements.png)

 Another implementation of the textnets technique exists in the `R` programming language by its originator [@Bail2016].
 It can be found at